HOUSE RESOLUTION NO. 1

 (c) a motion to lay on the table is offered and the vote is taken on the motion.

 H20-40.
 Admittance to the House floor.
-(1) The following persons may be admitted to the House floor during a daily session: present and former legislators; legislative employees necessary for the conduct of the session; accredited news staff; and members' spouses and children.
+(1) The following persons may be admitted to the House floor during a daily session: present legislators and former legislators who are not registered lobbyists; legislative employees necessary for the conduct of the session; registered media representatives; and members' spouses and children.
 The Speaker may allow exceptions to this rule.

 (2) Only a member may sit in a member's chair when the House is in session.